bids-standard/bids-starter-kit-wiki/Home.md

 <br>

 Please note that this wiki is actively maintained and still growing, so please help us add anything that you feel would be useful!
+You can read more information about [how to contribute in our guidelines](https://github.com/INCF/BIDS-Starter-Kit/blob/master/CONTRIBUTING.md).